schmoelder/diss/doc/03_methods_software_design/08_rdm.md

 The **FAIR principles** (Findable, Accessible, Interoperable, and Reusable) provide widely accepted guidelines for research data management (RDM) and have been adopted as a key requirement by national and international research funding organizations {cite}`Wilkinson2016`.

-In modern scientific research, particularly in computational and hybrid experimental–computational workflows, **reproducibility** and **traceability** remain major challenges.
+In modern scientific research, particularly in computational and hybrid experimental-computational workflows, **reproducibility** and **traceability** remain major challenges.
 Typical difficulties include:
 - **Incomplete provenance**: Results are not reliably linked to the exact code version, configuration, and execution environment that produced them.
 - **Increasing workflow complexity**: Chained simulations, recycling of outputs as inputs, and the combination of experimental and simulated data introduce nontrivial dependencies.